LLNL/shroud/docs/types.rst

 result will create an additional C function which include additional arguments for the length of the strings.
 Most Fortran compiler use this convention when passing ``CHARACTER`` arguments.
-Shroud makes this convention explicit for three reasons:
+Shroud makes this convention explicit for two reasons:

 * It allows an interface to be used.
 Functions with an interface will not pass the hidden, non-standard length argument, depending on compiler.
-* It may pass the result of ``len`` and/or ``len_trim``.
-  The convention just passes the length.
 * Returning character argument from C to Fortran is non-portable.

-Arguments with the *intent(in)* annotation are given the *len_trim* annotation.
+The C wrapper will create a NULL terminated copy a string with the *intent(in)* attribute.
 The assumption is that the trailing blanks are not part of the data but only padding.
 Return values and *intent(out)* arguments add a *len* annotation with the assumption that the wrapper will copy the result and blank fill the argument so it need to know the declared length.

+A buffer for *intent(out)* arguments is also create which is one longer than the Fortran string length.
+This allows space for a C terminating NULL.
+This buffer is passed to the C library which will copy into it.
+Upon return, the buffer is copied and blank filled into the user's argument and the intermediate buffer released.

-The additional function will be named the same as the original function with the option **C_bufferify_suffix** appended to the end.
+The bufferify function will be named the same as the original function with the option **C_bufferify_suffix** appended to the end.
-The Fortran wrapper will use the original function name, but call the C function which accepts the length arguments.
+The Fortran wrapper will use the original function name, but call the C wrapper which accepts the length arguments.

+Python wrappers may need an additional attribute for *intent(out)* strings to let Shroud know how much space to pass to the function.
+A function may pass a ``char *`` argument which the C library will copy into.
+While this is not a recommened practice since it's easy to overwrite memory, Shoud can deal with it by setting the *+charlen(n)* attribute where *n* is the number of character in the array passed to the function.
+This is required for Python since strings are inmutable.
+The buffer will be converted into a Python str object then returned to the user.
+This is not an issue in Fortran since the output buffer is passed in by the caller and will have a known size.

+By default, a Fortran blank input string will be converted to an empty string before being passed to the C library.  i.e. ``" "`` in Fortran is converted to ``'\0'`` in C. This behavior can be changed to convert the empty string into a ``NULL`` pointer by setting the *+blanknull* attribute.
+This is often more natural for the C library to indicate the absence of a value.

+On some occasions the copy and null terminate behavior is not wanted.
+For example, to avoid copying a large buffer or the memory must be operated on directly.
+In this case using the attribute *+api(capi)* will use the native C API instead of the bufferify API for the argument.
+The library will need some way to determine the length of the string since it will not be passed to the C wrapper.
+As an alternative the bufferify function can be avoided altogether by setting the **F_create_bufferify_function** option to *false*.

-The character type maps use the **c_statements** section to define code which will be inserted into the C wrapper. *intent_in*, *intent_out*, and *result* subsections add actions for the C wrapper.
+The character type maps use the **c_statements** section to define code which will be inserted into the C wrapper.
+These actions vary depending on the intent of *in*, *out*, *inout* and *result*.
-*intent_in_buf*, *intent_out_buf*, and *result_buf* are used for
-arguments with the *len* and *len_trim* annotations in the additional C wrapper.

-There are occasions when the *bufferify* wrapper is not needed.
-For example, when using ``char *`` to pass a large buffer.
-It is better to just pass the address of the argument instead of creating a copy and appending a ``NULL``.
-The **F_create_bufferify_function** options can set to *false* to turn off this feature.

-Char
-^^^^
+.. option F_trim_char_in

-``Ndest`` is the declared length of argument ``dest`` and ``Lsrc`` is the trimmed length of argument ``src``.
+.. ``Ndest`` is the declared length of argument ``dest`` and ``Lsrc`` is the trimmed length of argument ``src``.
 These generated names must not conflict with any other arguments.
 There are two ways to set the names.
 First by using the options **C_var_len_template** and **C_var_trim_template**.
 This can be used to control how the names are generated for all functions if set globally or just a single function if set in the function's options.
 The other is by explicitly setting the *len* and *len_trim* annotations which only effect a single declaration.

-The pre_call code creates space for the C strings by allocating buffers with space for an additional character (the ``NULL``).
-The *intent(in)* string copies the data and adds an explicit terminating ``NULL``.
-The function is called then the post_call section copies the result back into the ``dest`` argument and deletes the scratch space.  ``ShroudStrCopy`` is a function provided by Shroud which copies character into the destination up to ``Ndest`` characters, then blank fills any remaining space.

 MPI_Comm